Last Updated On:

 According to Brightcove, more than half (53%) of consumers say that they engage with a brand after watching one of their videos on social media.
 For digital-native millennials, meanwhile, the figure jumps to 66%.

-Is it really any surprise, in light of these statistics, that 88% of marketers say they are satisfied with the ROI on their social media video marketing endeavors?
+Is it really surprising, in light of these statistics, that 88% of marketers say they are satisfied with the ROI on their social media video marketing endeavors?

 Using social platforms is great for connecting with customers and generating brand awareness.
 But you could greatly increase engagement and click-throughs by adding video to text and image posts.